 In this spirit, I may reflect on a passage of scripture or a theological concept.
 I may just offer some form of encouragement.
 I plan to write out my testimony and post it.
 This type of stuff typically does not fall into the category of Christian apologetics.
 Strictly speaking – at least how the term is most often used nowadays – I would agree with that.
 But the point of Christian apologetics is not to win a debate for its own sake.
 There’s people involved.
 People whom the Maximally Great Lord of the Universe cares a great deal about.
 So I shall encourage and edify as well, as best I can.

 Despite the primary goal, I will by no means be limited to it, as you might expect from the subtitle of this site.
 However, variances will be few and far between, I suspect.
 But you never know.
 Continuing a miscellaneous theme, feel free to let me know if I ever have any typos or broken links.
 It would help a lot!
 And if you’re interested where the site’s main header photo comes from, it’s here.
-It’s a small piece of Rembrandt’s famous painting The Return of the Prodigal Son, located somewhere between the younger and elder brother.
-Sort of like me.
+It’s a small piece of Rembrandt’s famous painting The Return of the Prodigal Son, located somewhere between the younger and elder brother – I’ve been both.
+The site logo is the father in the same painting, and the background continues that motif.
 There will also be a Quote of the Day section.
 It won’t update every day because I have to do that manually.
 Ain’t nobody got time for that!
 So take “day” perhaps with a more era-like definition.

 What’s in a name?
 A great deal, I think.
 Peniel comes from a story about a man named Jacob.
 You can read about his life starting in Genesis 25.
 Jacob was a fairly shady guy.
 His name meant “grasps at the heel”, a Hebrew idiom for deceiving, and he lived up to that calling.
 Putting it bluntly, he was a lying, slimy, manipulative coward.
 Late in his life, he finds himself wrestling with a stranger on the shore of the Jabbok River.
 You can find the story in Genesis 32:24ff.
 The stranger, as Jacob realized, happened to be God.
 Surprisingly, Jacob did quite well, seemingly winning the match!
 I guess he was slimy in more ways than one; although, he did end up with a dislocated hip.
 Afterwards, God blessed Jacob and changed his name to Israel, meaning “he wrestles with God,” changing his identity from a liar forever.
 Israel named the location of his match Peniel, which means “face of God.”
 The nation that would arise from Israel’s descendants certainly did their wrestling as well.
 They constantly struggled with God and His will, falling constantly.
 Not unlike a certain author.